remusao/remusao.github.io/posts/synacor-down-the-rabbit-hole.md

 >
 > What do you do?

-Mind blown.
+*Mind blown*.
 The program you are running is actually a terminal-based RPG!
 How cool is that?
 Well, very cool, and very smart.
 I clearly did not expect that from the challenge.
 It's a bit like trying to open a chess (the chess is a program and the virtual machine is the key) and